 Be proactive instead of sitting back and wishing that you had more friends.
 Get out there and make them by inviting people over for dinner.

 You feel overwhelmed by all the details before you even get started.
 Lots of people feel that way, and that’s why I created the “Invite Them Over!”
 Challenge.

 - saying goodbye to excuses (like the ones you just thought up) 🙂

 Each day you’ll receive a mini-lesson along with an action tip that you’ll share in our pop-up Facebook group.
-I’ll also jump on Facebook Live each day to give you fun summer entertaining ideas and to answer any questions you have about that day’s lesson.
-We’re going to have a lot of fun.
+I’ll also jump on Facebook Live each day to give you fun summer entertaining ideas and to answer any questions you have!
+We’re going to have a lot of fun!